hivedc/Cisco-IOS-XR-eBGP-Config/README.md

 ## Possible improvements
-- Put a prefix on elements, ex: add "rp-" before route-policies and "cs-" before community sets to identify them more easily
+- Put a prefix on elements, ex: add "rp-" before route-policies and "cs-" before community sets to identify them more easily.

 ## Key takeaways
-- no peer ASN name, only the ASN # (M&As happen all the time, ASNs change less often)
+- No peer ASN name, only the ASN # (M&As happen all the time, ASNs change less often).
 - WAN side prefix sets are not scalable.
 We only use prefix sets on the customer side and do the rest with BGP communities.
 By filtering then adding the proper communities, we only have to do the changes in one place when a cust adds a prefix, unline our previous setup where we had to edit many prefix filters.